MrDave1999/CPlugin.Net/README.md

   *Example:* *Could not load type 'Example.Contracts.ICommand' from assembly 'MyPlugin1'*

 To correctly implement this pattern in .NET, it is necessary to know how `AssemblyLoadContext` works.
 This [article](https://tsuyoshiushio.medium.com/understand-advanced-assemblyloadcontext-with-c-16a9d0cfeae3) explains it very well.

-### Recommendations

-Do not implement this pattern from the beginning of development.
-I recommend that you start with a basic architecture, on which it is easy to evolve.
-If your feature modules are decoupled from each other and have high cohesion, it will be very easy to convert those modules as plug-ins when needed.

-> High cohesion and low coupling.
-Why?

-If the related elements of a feature are scattered in other modules, it will be difficult to convert the features module into a plugin.
-This is common when using **technical layers** such as *Controllers*, *Services*, *Repositories* and *DTOs*, so the code of each feature is scattered and it is more complicated to apply the Plug-in pattern in this case because you need to move each related element of a feature to its own project.
-To avoid this, it is advisable to organize the code by feature (Vertical Slice Architecture can help here).

-You can have high cohesion but high coupling, so if you have a features module that depends on five other modules, you may face a big problem: cyclic dependency, which makes it difficult to isolate your features module as a plugin.

-For example, if module A depends on B, C, D and, in turn, these depend on A, how will you be able to isolate A in a new project?
-I can't isolate it because B, C, D depend on A.

-For this reason it is essential to have a good project planning from the beginning.
-Don't go straight to coding, don't do it, plan what to do first.

 ## Installation